top of page

 Quality of Life Evaluation, Euthanasia and Cremation Services

-Scheduling a quality of life appointment is certainly one of the most difficult phone calls and appointments you every have to face.
-We take these appointments very seriously, and consider it one of the most important parts of our profession to be there during your time of need, and sorrow.
+Scheduling a quality-of-life appointment is certainly one of the most difficult phone calls and appointments you've ever had to make.
+We take these appointments very seriously and consider it one of the most important parts of our profession to be there during your time of need and sorrow.

 When performing euthanasia, we will always allow an owner to be present during this time.
-It is a very personal and difficult decision, and many pet owners want to be present, and many of them feel that they can't.
-We completely understand the difficulty of this decision, and we will totally understand either decision that you decide to make.
+It is a very personal and difficult decision, and many pet owners want to be present, but many of them feel that they can't.
+At CNY Veterinary, we emphasize the need for understanding and compassion.
+If you feel as though you cannot be present, we will respect your wishes, and our staff will ensure they stay with your companion during that time.

 Cremation services are available.
-We work with a crematory service (it is not done at our location), and we can offer you the options of either Individual Cremation or Communal Cremation.
+We work with an off-site crematory service, and we offer the options of either Individual Cremation or Communal Cremation.
 With Individual Cremation, you would receive your pet's ashes in a wooden urn, along with a certificate of cremation.
 With Communal Cremation, ashes are not returned.

 Emergency Services